zybjn/CDLNet/README.md

-# CLCANet
+# CDLNet
-The code of Remote Sensing Scene Image Classification Using Cross-Level Component Attention Network
+The code of CDLNet: Collaborative Dictionary Learning Network for Remote Sensing Image Scene Classification

 We will upload the code after review.